 Olivier started meditating and studying spirituality through the teachings of Buddhist master Tich Nath Han in his Plum Village monastery, then followed Maud Sejournant’s Tolteque training program.
 He was finally introduced to the Gabonese Bwiti culture and spiritual way of life in 2005, into which he has been initiated through numerous rituals and ceremonies.
 This is a path which he pursues to this day.

 His implication in Le Ciel Foundation covers the development of spiritual tools, coordinating structure and expansion models, global image, digital marketing, PR and active support in the Council of Twelve.
-He is also joining Sophie and Peter in travels across the world to gather twelve Masters from different Wisdom Traditions who will meet together for the first time in history at the United Nations in New York City in November 2017.
+He also joined Sophie and Peter in travels across the world to gather twelve Masters from different Wisdom Traditions who met together for the first time in history at the United Nations in New York City in November 2017.